Part Time Undergraduates: Frequently Asked Questions

-Applications for a tuition fee loan can be made online from summer 2015 for courses starting in September 2015.
+Applications for a tuition fee loan can be made online from the summer before you start your course in September.

 When should I apply for my University Bursary?

-You can apply for your bursary when you apply for your course.
+You can apply for your bursary once you have started your course.

 What is counted as household income?

 Household income is made up of either your income, your partner’s income (if you are over 25 or not dependent on your parents for financial support) or your parents' income (if you are under 25 and financially dependent on them).